CARRIE MEINBERG BURKE AIA, PRINCIPAL

-Recent work includes offices in New York City and San Francisco for First Look Media, and the development of a workplace design process and Global Project Guide for Google.
-She was lead designer and contractor on PARABOLA’s live/work laboratory, and was the lead designer for a Living Building Challenge residence in California for a real estate and technology executive.
+Parabola’s built work includes 1212 Bordeaux for Google, offices in New York City and San Francisco for First Look Media, and the development of Google’s workplace design process and Global Project Guide.
+Carrie was lead designer and contractor for Timepiece, Parabola’s live/work “laboratory”, and for an ecologically aspirational residence in California.

 Kevin received his undergraduate degree in International Relations from Stanford University, and a Masters in Architecture from the University of Virginia.
-He was the Esherick Visiting Professor at UC Berkeley’s College of Environmental Design with Carrie Meinberg Burke.
+In 2010, he was the Esherick Visiting Professor at UC Berkeley’s College of Environmental Design with Carrie Meinberg Burke.